-To help protect the State's resources and economy, the Washington State Noxious Weed Control Board adopts a State Noxious Weed List each year (WAC 16-750).
-This list classifies weeds into three major classes - A, B, and C - based on the stage of invasion of each species and the seriousness of the threat they pose to Washington State.
-This classification system is designed to:
+The Washington State Noxious Weed Control Board adopts a State Noxious Weed List each year (WAC 16-750) to help protect our local resources and economy.
+This list classifies noxious weed species into three major classes based on the extent of invasion and the significance of the threat they pose to Washington State.
+This classification system:

-- Prevent small infestations from expanding by eradicating them when they are first detected - Restrict already established weed populations to regions of the state where they occur and prevent their movement to un-infested areas - Allow flexibility of weed control at the local level for weeds that are already widespread.
+- Prevents small infestations from expanding by eradicating them at first detection; - Restricts established weed populations to regions of the state where they occur and prevents their spread to new areas; - Allows flexibility in weed control at the local level for widespread weeds.